OperaGraecaAdnotata/OGA/query/morphology.md

 # Morphological Annotation

-Morphology can be queried using the keys with the possible values shown in the table below.
+Morphology can be queried using the keys with the admissible values shown in the table below.

 ## Keys and Values